crazySyaoran/blog/_posts/2020-04-15-letter-to-fresh-engineer.md

 ---
 layout: post
-title: A letter to myself as a fresh software engineer
+title: A Letter To Myself As A Fresh Software Engineer
 date: 2020-04-15
 Author: Syaoran
 tags: [experience, letter]